miso-lims/miso-lims/readme.md

 If you are upgrading from a previous version of MISO, you will need to follow these steps:

-* Backup your existing database and apply any database patches in https://repos.tgac.ac.uk/miso/latest/sql/patches
+* Backup your existing database
 * Stop Tomcat
+* Update the database using `cd sqlstore && mvn -P external compile flyway:migrate`
 * Delete (or move) the old `<tomcat>/webapps/ROOT.war`
 * Delete the `<tomcat>webapps/ROOT` directory
 * Copy the newly built `miso-web/target/ROOT.war` to `<tomcat>/webapps`